Aventus-Network-Services/avn-api/README.md

 async function main() {
-  const api = new AvnApi(AVN_GATEWAY_URL); // If no URL is passed the API will run in offline mode, exposing just its utilities await api.init();
+  const api = new AvnApi(AVN_GATEWAY_URL); // If no URL is passed API will run in offline mode, exposing just its core utilities await api.init();

   // Generate a new AvN account (account generation is local and works offline)